lunjon/gokdl/README.md

 ## API

-Although the module is useful, the API for module is very still very rough.

-I'm grateful for any feedback and suggestion regarding the API!
+Although the module can be used, and the API is still very rough, I'm grateful for any feedback and suggestion regarding the API!